 JARRAD MARTYN

-Martyns’ work is in a number of public and private collections including the Gippsland Art Gallery, University of Western Australia, Edith Cowan University, Curtin University, City of Perth, City of Joondalup, Shire of Mundaring, City of Yarra, Schmidt Ocean Institute and St John of God Hospital Art Collection.
-Martyn has been selected as a finalist in numerous national art awards, most significantly winning the John Stringer Art Prize (2018), the City of Joondalup Community Invitation Art Award Overall Acquisitive Award (2017), Fifty Squared Art Prize (2021), Mayors Award for the Nillumbik Prize for Contemporary Art (2023) and the Peoples Choice Award for the John Leslie Art Prize (2024).
+Martyn has been selected for numerous art awards, grants, and residencies, most significantly winning the John Stringer Art Prize (2018), the City of Joondalup Community Invitation Art Award Overall Acquisitive Award (2017), Fifty Squared Art Prize (2021), Mayors Award for the Nillumbik Prize for Contemporary Art (2023) and the People’s Choice Award for the John Leslie Art Prize (2024).

-Martyn’s practice also extends into the public sphere, being commissioned for a number of large-scale council and commercial murals.
-His work can be seen in the Shire of Collie (WA), Rochester (VIC), City of Fremantle (WA), City of Swan (WA), and the Newman Hotel in the Pilbara, among others.
+Martyn’s practice also extends into the public sphere, having been commissioned for a number of large-scale council and commercial painted murals.
+His work can be seen in the Shire of Collie (Western Australia), Rochester (Victoria), City of Fremantle (Western Australia), City of Swan (Western Australia), and the Newman Hotel in the Pilbara (Western Australia), among others.

 • Stockroom Kyneton, gallery one